 The clinical internship course series provides students with increasing opportunities to apply, integrate, and refine the knowledge, skills and behaviors necessary to become confident, competent, and caring primary care chiropractic physicians.
 Occurring within a clinic setting, interns incorporate evidence-informed clinical reasoning in applying effective health care procedures and professional integrity in the delivery of patient-centered care.
 In this course, interns engage in patient care five days each week, actively participating in the management of increasingly complex and challenging cases.
-Interns are also given their first opportunities to engage in patient care at off campus community-based clinics that partner with the university.
+Many interns are also given their first opportunities to engage in patient care at off campus community-based private practices and clinics in the local area that partner with the university.
 (0+25) Prerequisite: CLI7307